elmotec/massedit/README.rst

 ==================

 Implements a python mass editor class to process multiple files using Python code.
-The modification(s) take(s) place in place, though a --check option allows one to see a diff between the original file and the modified file (as it would look without the --check option) before hand.
+The modification(s) take(s) are shown on stdout as a diff output.
+One can also modify the target files in place with the -w/--write option.

 Usage
 -----